 Although James Ruse was Australia’s first free farmer, he began farming while still a convict.
 At the age of 23, Ruse had been convicted of burglary in his native Cornwall.
 Initially, he was sentenced to death, but the sentence was commuted to transportation.
 He arrived in Australia with the First Fleet.

-In 1789, he asked for a land grant, claiming his sentence has expired.
+In 1789, Ruse asked for a land grant, claiming his sentence has expired and citing his farming background in his native Cornwall.
 Governor Phillip allowed him to occupy some land near Parramatta, but the grant was conditional upon Ruse demonstrating that he could produce a harvest.